shabados/database/README.md

 # Database
 The open gurbani database containing an evolving set of corrections.
+Used in Shabad OS software.

 ## Installation